Search for University of Bristol student missing after hiking in Romania enters 10th day

 The University of Bristol said it was aware that one of its students was missing.

-“We’ve been informed that one of our students has been reported missing after independently travelling to Romania to go hiking,” they said.
+“We’ve been informed that one of our students has been reported missing after independently travelling to Romania to go hiking,” a spokesperson said.
 “We are deeply concerned for his welfare and are in close contact with his family.”

 Bristol University added that their thoughts are with the family as they await any updates.